 There are no serious technical problems in the release of cold from a cold thermal bank into a building if the building is already equipped with the underfloor circulation pipes that are used to distribute heating in winter.
 (There would be issues of circulating water at below the dew point to underfloor piping, but these can be resolved by the ICAX control systems for IHT).

 There are, in practice, two ways of providing cooling using IHT.
 The first is to use “heat dumping” which uses a minimal amount of electricity to circulate cold water from the ThermalBank into the building using the underfloor piping.
 This is a very efficient mechanism for providing "critical period cooling" at very low cost.
 This is also known as "free cooling".
+The Coefficient of Performance ("CoP") of free cooling can be as high as 40; the equivalent CoP of using chillers for cooling on a hot day can be as low as 1.5.

-See also: Renewable Heat
+See also: Renewable Heating

 See also: Banking on IHT™